Smart Villages support in Germany

 Regional (non-EU funded): Local “Digital villages Rhineland-Palatinate” is a project funded by the Ministry of the Interior and Sports of the Federal State of Rhineland-Palatinate and implemented by Fraunhofer IESE.
 An online platform providing digital solutions for rural communities and local enterprises was developed.
 The approach is of interest and being taken up by villages in other parts of Germany.
 It started in 2015.

 Regional (non-EU funded): Local „Digital villages Saxony“ is a project in the framework of the future initiative simul+ of the Ministry of Regional Development Saxony.
 Scientific institutions, companies and the administrative sector working together on innovative solutions (products, technologies, procedures) in rural areas.
-The basis are already by Fraunhofer IESE developed digital solutions.
+The basis is digital solutions already developed by Fraunhofer IESE.
 The area Lommatscher Pflege is the rural area where all solutions are going to be tested.

-Regional (non-EU funded): The project “Digital villages Lower-Saxony” is a cooperation project of Fraunhofer IESE and the foundation Digital Opportunities.
+Regional (non-EU funded): The project “Digital villages Lower-Saxony” is a cooperation project between Fraunhofer IESE and the foundation Digital Opportunities.
 It is funded by the Ministry of National and European Affairs and Regional Development of Lower Saxony.
-In the project the needs of citizens in rural areas to be more active in digital participation are identified.
-In the interface of citizens and administration it is tested how the offers of digital village solutions are used and how they can be developed with the result of having a higher quality of life in rural community interactions.
-The local engagement of the inhabitants and the connection to the administrative structures is always in the focus.
+In the first step of the project, the needs of citizens in rural areas to be more active in digital participation were identified.
+In the interface of citizens and administration, it was tested how digital village solutions are used and how they can be developed to enable a higher quality of life in rural community interactions.
+The local engagement of the inhabitants and the connection to the administrative structures are always in focus.

-Regional (non-EU funded): Regional “Digital village Bavaria” is a cooperation initiative of 5 rural areas in Bavaria, Fraunhofer IESE, scientific and technological institutions funded by the Bavarian Ministry.
-It is an initiative together with the citizens to find out how to manage daily challenges with digitalisation.
+Regional (non-EU funded): Regional “Digital village Bavaria” is a cooperation initiative of five rural areas in Bavaria, Fraunhofer IESE, scientific and technological institutions funded by the Bavarian Ministry.
+It is a joint initiative with the citizens to find out how to manage daily challenges with digitalisation.
 It is divided into 11 fields of action.

 Please find further information about Smart Villages support in Germany on the Smart Rural 21 project’s Germany country page.